oracle/opengrok/How-to-setup-OpenGrok.md

 In some setups, it might be desirable to run the indexing (and especially mirroring) of each project in parallel in order to speed up the overall progress.
 See https://github.com/oracle/opengrok/wiki/Per-project-management on how this can be done.

 See https://github.com/oracle/opengrok/wiki/Indexer-configuration for more indexer configuration options.

+## <u>Step.4</u> - setting up periodic reindex

+The index needs to be kept consistent with the data being indexed.
+Also, the data needs to be kept in sync with their origin.
+Therefore, there has to be periodic process that syncs the data and runs reindex.
+On Unix this is normally done by setting up a `crontab` entry.

+Ideally, the time window between the data being changed on disk and reindex done should be kept to minimum otherwise strange artifacts may appear when searching/browsing.

+For syncing repository data see https://github.com/oracle/opengrok/wiki/Repository-synchronization